 There have been frightening happenings at the film world’s Halloween Headquarters, also known as the Academy of Motion Picture Arts and Sciences — and they’re still going on.
 “A Monstrous Centennial,” the Academy’s month-long celebration of the 100th anniversary of Universal Pictures, screening 13 classic horror classics, has reach mid-point.
 The series is augmented by ...

 In an act of magnanimous good citizenry and cultural benevolence, the Academy of Motion Picture Arts and Sciences (AMPAS) has unveiled its new screening venue and summer on-the-lawn film series.
 Impressive.
 It’s located on Vine Street south of the ArcLight Cinema.
 Click the photo to view the build-out.
 The “Oscars Outdoors” open-air theater is part ...

 Supplementing the Academy’s “Summer of Silents” series, which last night screened the marvelous early Western feature film, “The Covered Wagon” (1923), was programmer Randy Haberkamp’s extremely delightful interview with Fay McKenzie.
 Born in a trunk in 1918, the still funny and alert actress was the daughter of the actors Robert McKenzie and Eva McKenzie.
 All ...

-Blacklisted actor John Garfield, né Julius Garfinkle, was the subject of a curtain talk at the Academy of Motion Picture Arts and Sciences following a screening of the enthralling boxing film, Body and Soul (1947), part of the Academy’s screenwriter-driven film noir series.
-Garfield’s unswerving dignity as a Jewish boxer (improbably named Charlie Davis) dominates ...
+Blacklisted actor John Garfield, né Julius Garfinkle, was the subject of a curtain talk at the Academy of Motion Picture Arts & Sciences following a screening of his enthralling boxing movie, Body and Soul (1947), part of the Academy’s screenwriter-driven film-noir series.
+Garfield’s unswerving dignity as a Jewish boxer (improbably named Charlie Davis) dominates the ...